 - Bake for 20 to 30 minutes, until they are a bit golden and cracked.

 - Let cool on a wire rack.
 Roll in some extra confectioners' sugar to coat.

 - These cookies freeze well unbaked.
 When you need them, just line them up on a parchment-lined or greased baking tray, thaw, and bake.

 Nuts: I like to toast them before adding them.
 Use pistachios, pecans or walnuts instead of the almonds.

 Keywords: butterballs, almond cookies

-barely adapted from Kathleen’s Bake Shop Cookbook, by Kathleen King
+Adapted from Kathleen's Bake Shop Cookbook, by Kathleen King